 Or more simply put, once in locked mode, the non-ventilation building characteristics are fixed.
 When not locked, the "adjustable" building adjusts (conduction loads) to achieve balance between the specified ventilation load and the capacity of the unit.

-using the locking feature, it may be best to use some
+when using the locking feature, it may be best to use some

-When locked, runtimes exceeding 1.0 are highlighted with light yellow
+1.0.
+When locked, runtimes exceeding 1.0 are highlighted with

 APD/BPF: Demonstration Page for the Apparatus Dew Point and ByPass Factor Method (Carrier et al. 1959)

-Discussion: The first row of controls serve to establish the capacity, flow rate, and sensible to total ratio (S/T) at ARI rating conditions.
-These can be used to calculate the corresponding bypass factor at ARI conditions.
+Discussion: The first row of features serves to establish the capacity, flow rate, and sensible to total ratio (S/T) at AHRI rating conditions.
+These can be used to calculate the corresponding bypass factor at AHRI conditions.
 The bypass factor can be projected onto other mass flow rates using the expression BF = exp(-A0/massflowrate).
-A0 can be determined at ARI conditions and then the expression can be applied at other mass flow rates.
-The second row of controls, capacity and air flow rate, establish a baseline for a projection exercise as illustrated in the output table below the controls.
-The table displays S/T results for a variety of operating conditions, all at the capacity and flow rate established in the second line of controls, all dependent on the A0 term established by the first row of controls.
-By default the second line is set to equal the first line when ever a first-line control is changed.
+A0 can be determined at AHRI conditions and then the expression can be applied at other mass flow rates.
+The second row of features, capacity and air flow rate, establish a baseline for a projection exercise as illustrated in the output table below the features.
+The table displays S/T results for a variety of operating conditions, all at the capacity and flow rate established in the second line of features, all dependent on the A0 term established by the first row of features.
+By default the second line is set to equal the first line whenever a first-line feature is changed.

-Advanced controls: Unhide advanced controls (and initialize them to their default values).
+Advanced features: Unhide advanced calculator features and initialize them to their default values.

-Discussion: Advanced controls were new with the second release of the RTU Comparison Calculator.
-The new features in revision 2.0 and releases after, are listed below:
+Advanced features were new with the second release of the calculator.
+The new features in that release and those after are listed in the calculator's revision history.